 Every passenger location in a motor home can be evacuated through at least two emergency exits.
 In case one route is blocked, you have an alternative route.

-The emergency exits are a window directly behind the driver's seat, on some models, the passenger entrance door, and a window in the bedroom.
+On the Pursuit, the emergency exits are the driver's entrance door, the passenger entrance door, and a window in the bedroom.

 Note: Locate the emergency exit windows in your motor home.